 As discussed earlier, the brainstem is all about function.
 It controls breathing, swallowing, heart rate, blood pressure, consciousness, and whether you are awake or tired.
 In regards to nerve system physiology, approximately 10 percent of a nerve fiber interprets pain, which means 90 percent of a nerve fiber is about function.
 All of our sensory nerves, our nerves that interpret pain, run outside of our spine.
 This is why one can’t feel the atlas being misaligned or wouldn’t necessarily know that their nerve system or brainstem could potentially be compromised.
 Therefore, using some type of instrument or gauge is very important in regards to assessing brainstem and nerve system functioning.
 Upper cervical doctors use infrared thermography (spinal scan) as a gauge to identify whether or not the nerve system is compromised.
 No guess work should ever be applied to anything in life, especially when focusing on what keeps us alive and thriving.

 Does being adjusted with upper cervical chiropractic hurt?

 An adjustment or correction that is preformed correctly by an experienced upper cervical chiropractor should never hurt.
 Our technique utilized at OAC is very gentle, safe, and involves no twisting, “cracking,” or “popping” of the spine.
 Dr. Kyle has extensive experience working, analyzing, and adjusting the upper cervical spine with his specific technique.
-However, some people do experience slight tenderness or slight discomfort during their first ever upper cervical correction or adjustment.
-This is due to the atlas being misaligned for many years.
-Very little force is used when making the adjustment to the top bone in your neck, which allows Dr. Kyle to check and adjust everyone regardless of age.
+However, some people do experience slight tenderness or slight discomfort during their first upper cervical correction or adjustment.
+This is due to the atlas being misaligned for a long period of time - possibly years.
+Very little force is used when making the adjustment to the atlas, which allows Dr. Kyle to check and adjust everyone regardless of age.